 Sins of Digital Marketing - Number 5

 Keep your content relevant, fresh and fun.

-Social media by its very nature is supposed to be, well social.
-It is about getting involved in the conversation and connecting with people you may not ordinarily have had contact with in the past.
+Social media, by its very nature, is supposed to be, well, social.
+It is about getting involved in the conversation and connecting with people you may not ordinarily have had contact with.
 Here are some ideas for your digital marketing content:

-- You have fun at work, right?
+- Do you have fun at work?
 A team lunch, winning a prestigious award or an in-house award.
-Write about, all of it.
-Pictures are worth 1000 words, or so they say, and social media lends itself to this very well
+Write about all of it.
+Pictures are worth 1000 words, or so they say, and social media lends itself to this very well.

 - Product launches, refreshes or promotions - digital marketing in its very raw form